rjkoepp/dwf-books-and-courses/docs/course-notes/computer-science/teach-yourself-cs/index.md

 Since this guide was first published in 2016, one of the most commonly asked questions has been whether we'd now recommend recordings of a more recent iteration of 61A taught by John DeNero, and/or the corresponding book [*Composing Programs*](https://composingprograms.com/), which is "in the tradition of SICP" but uses Python.
 We think the DeNero resources are also great, and some students may end up preferring them, but we still suggest SICP, Scheme, and Brian Harvey's lectures as the first set of resources to try.

 Why?
-Because SICP is unique in its ability--at least potentially--to alter your fundamental beliefs about computers and programming.
+Because SICP is unique in its ability &#8212; at least potentially &#8212; to alter your fundamental beliefs about computers and programming.
 Not everybody will experience this.
 Some will hate the book, others won't get past the first few pages.
 But the potential reward makes it worth trying.

 If you don't enjoy SICP, try *Composing Programs*.
-If that still doesn't suit, try [*How to Design Programs*](http://htdp.org/2022-8-7/Book/index.html).
+If that still doesn't suit you, then try [*How to Design Programs*](http://htdp.org/2022-8-7/Book/index.html).
 If none of these seem to be rewarding your effort, perhaps that's a sign that you should focus on other topics for some time, and revisit the discipline of programming in another year or two.

 Finally, a point of clarification: this guide is NOT designed for those who are entirely new to programming.
 We assume that you are a competent programmer without a background in computer science, looking to fill in some knowledge gaps.
 The fact that we've included a section on "programming" is simply a reminder that there may be more to learn.
 For those who've never coded before, but who'd like to, you might prefer a guide like [this one](https://www.reddit.com/r/learnprogramming/wiki/faq/).

 ### Computer Architecture {#architecture}

-Computer Architecture--sometimes called "computer systems" or "computer organization"--is an important first look at computing below the surface of software.
+Computer Architecture &#8212; sometimes called "computer systems" or "computer organization" &#8212; is an important first look at computing below the surface of software.
 In our experience, it's the most neglected area among self-taught software engineers.

 Our favorite introductory book is [*Computer Systems: A Programmer's Perspective*](http://csapp.cs.cmu.edu/3e/home.html), and a typical introductory computer architecture course using the book [would cover](http://csapp.cs.cmu.edu/3e/courses.html) most of chapters 1-6.